wintvelt/sst-test/README.md

 ![microservice structure](/stackdef/stackdef.png)

 Notes
-- Only 1 version of npm package is available, published from master branch.
+- Only 1 version of npm package is available, published from main branch.
 Stage (dev or prod) can be passed as a parameter to most functions exposed in package.
 - Some private functions may be exposed in npm package too.
 The consuming service needs to have sufficient authorization to access the infrastructure (database, queues etc) from these clients.
     - advantage is that services on the same (AWS) infrastructure can access each other within the infrastructure - calling `AWS.lambda.invoke()`, without the detour through public access
     - normal use case would be synchronous calls, where the consumer cares about the response from the lambda function